ajadeep75/Stock-Prices/README.md

 # Stock-Prices
-Predict the Stock prices using Machine Learning
+Predict the Stock prices using Machine Learning (ARIMA Model)